If you want to be a successful yoga instructor, build a brand and set yourself apart, you must have the right yoga instructor qualification.

 In England, qualifications are regulated by the Government’s independent watchdog, Ofqual (Office of Qualifications and Examinations Regulation), while Qualifications Wales, CCEA (Northern Island) and SQA (Scotland) handle the rest of the UK.
 These regulators ensure that your chosen qualification is fit for purpose, that you’ve going to gain the skills and knowledge you actually need and you’ll be adequately set up to perform the role of a yoga instructor or teacher.

 A final layer to the world of qualifications is professional bodies.
 These organisations give their endorsement and recognition to qualifications.
-In the fitness industry, REPs (Register of Exercise Professionals) was perhaps the most notable name, however, CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) have made a lot of waves in recent times as they vie to become the industry’s preferred professional body.
+In the fitness industry, the preferred professional body is CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).

 Now you have an understanding of qualifications and what they actually are, it’s time to look at training providers – the organisation who’s actually going to help you become a fully qualified yoga instructor or teacher.
 In the UK, recent surveys suggest that yoga is the most popular form of group exercise with over 1.3 million people saying they’ve taken part in a class in the last four weeks.